-If a property owner, taxpayer, or rental contact wishes to dispute a citation or special assessment, they may file a written objection.
-A written objection may be mailed, emailed, or submitted in person at the Minneapolis Development Review counter.
+If a property owner, taxpayer, or rental contact wants to dispute an administrative citation or special assessment, they can file an appeal.
+An appeal may be mailed, emailed, or submitted in person at the Minneapolis Development Review counter.
 Citation hearings are set in a cycle, and a notice of hearing will be sent once the appeal is processed.
 Special assessment hearings have a predetermined hearing date noted in the notice of intent to assess letter.
 Respondents are afforded one (1) opportunity to reschedule either type of hearing, for any reason.

 Administrative Hearings are presided over by administrative hearing officers.
 These individuals are attorneys in private practice, are not employees or representatives of the city, and have no personal interest in the outcome of the hearing.
 An opportunity is provided to ask questions of the City’s representatives, and Respondents are then able to present their side of the case.
 All testimony is given under oath.
 Photos and documents are admissible as evidence, but a copy should be provided for the file.